barrett101/Azure-Security-Group-Splitter/README.md

 - It will prompt you how many times you want to split the group.
 - It will prompt you as it goes for the group names

-See C:\temp\GroupSplitter.log for detailed logs, you can adjust in script if needed.
+See C:\temp\GroupSplitter.log for detailed logs.